SysManSquad/sysmansquadblogdev/content/posts/2020-12-30-automating-changing-out-of-business-hours-responses/index.md

                   <li>
                     and an automated way to run our script<ul>
                       <li>
-                        we opted for a <strong>Scheduled Task</strong> just as a simple way to schedule the update script to run regularly and access the certificate we will use to authenticate to <strong>MS Graph</strong>
+                        we opted for a **Scheduled Task** just as a simple way to schedule the update script to run regularly and access the certificate we will use to authenticate to **MS Graph**
                       </li>
                     </ul>
                   </li>